stellar-deprecated/docs/guides/concepts/federation.md

 ## Caching

-You should never try to cache responses from other federation servers.
-Some organizations may generate random IDs to protect their users privacy.
-Those IDs may be changing over time.
+You shouldn't cache responses from federation servers.
+Some organizations may generate random IDs to protect their users' privacy.
+Those IDs may change over time.